evilmog/ntlmv1-multi/README.md

 echo b55d6d04e67926>>des.cand
 echo bcba83e6895b9d>>des.cand
 ```

 ```
 ./hashcat -m 14000 -a 0 hashes.txt des.cand
 ```

 And you should have some reversed hashes

-## NTLMv1 with ESS/SSP
+## NTLMv1 with ESS
-SSP changes the server challenge, if you see SSP in your responder because you didn't use --lm or the client is set not to give out a LM response then SSP gets engaged.
-Also --disable-ess will try to force off SSP, however this requires a recent copy (August 2021 or more recent) of impacket and responder.
+ESS changes the server challenge, if you see ESS in your responder because you didn't use --lm or the client is set not to give out a LM response then ESS gets engaged.
+Also --disable-ess will try to force off ESS, however this requires a recent copy (August 2021 or more recent) of impacket and responder.

-The SSP output looks like this
+The ESS output looks like this
 ```
 [SMB] NTLMv1-SSP Client   : 184.64.60.62
 [SMB] NTLMv1-SSP Username : DUSTIN-5AA37877\hashcat